 As a one-off episode broadcast on Radio 4 on New Year’s Day, Conversations from a Long Marriage portrayed Joanna Lumley and Roger Allam as a married couple for over 40 years.
 Children of the Sixties, they were still free spirits, drawn together by their passion for music – and each other.
 The show followed their conversations that took them from the local café, to their kitchen table, taking in her resentment of new glasses – a symbol of ageing – and fury at being lectured by the dental hygienist.
 He had a dodgy knee and was on statins, and when they discussed the marriage break-up of their closest friends, Sally and Peter, there was jealousy and talk of affairs.
 She suggested there are advantages to single beds, separate holidays and wanted to go clubbing in Ibiza for her imminent ‘big’ birthday.

 Soon it became clear that episode was a success and that the story resonated deeply with the audience (All-Allam.com received quite a few messages from people asking for a copy.)
-Now Radio 4 has recorded another episode set to be broadcast on Christmas Eve at 11:30am, with a four-part series to follow in 2019.
+Now Radio 4 has recorded another episode set to be broadcast on Christmas Eve, with a four-part series to follow in 2019, and a six-part in 2021.
+Missed it?
+You can relisten to the first 6 episodes on Audible.com.

 “Let’s laugh at the oldies”